Introduction to Search Engine Optimisation

 To view an example of what your Google listing might look like using the title and description tags you've written, click "View example Google listing" link that sits beneath the keywords.

-For example, if you are a builder, on your services page rather than having a heading which says "Services", have a heading which says "Our building services in Cambridge".
+For example, if you are a builder, on your services page rather than having a heading that says "Services", have a heading that says "Our building services in Cambridge".

 If the use of H1, H2 and H3 headings is a new concept to you please see our guide for using headings correctly on your website.

-Alt Text is the term for text which is hidden behind the image and is used to describe the image to Google.
-Many people use Google image searches to find what they are looking for so if you add Alt Text to an image you are providing a clearer sign post to Google as to what the picture is about.
+Alt Text is the term for text that is hidden behind the image and is used to describe the image to Google.
+Many people use Google image searches to find what they are looking for so if you add Alt Text to an image you are providing a clearer signpost to Google as to what the picture is about.

 Google is easily clever enough to identify images without Alt Text but when you've got over 200 factors to help with your ranking you may as well take every opportunity to rank well and it only takes a few seconds to add the Alt Text.
 See our picture editor guide to see how to add alt text to your Rocketspark website.